Infiniti Q45: Design and features

 Development began in 1996, with exterior designs by Mamori Aoki frozen in 1998 and patented in March 2000.
 Aoki said the styling was meant to evoke "a driver's car, not a chauffeur-driven limousine."

 Assembled In Tochigi, Japan, the third generation Q45 (F50) was wider, with a longer wheelbase and a 5 ft3 larger interior volume than its prior generation (Y33).
 Torsional rigidity was improved by 40%.
 The suspension used front struts and multi-link rear, with anti-roll bars front and rear.

 The third generation Q45 was the first Infiniti with a laser-based autonomous cruise control system.
 Standard equipment included a leather interior, power sunroof, 8-way power front seats, remote keyless entry, rain-detecting wipers, tire pressure monitoring system and side curtain airbags.
 The center console features two sizes of concealed cup holders and a hatch under the armrest and a second, deeper compartment.
 Standard electronics include: CD, 8 speaker Bose audio system, trip computer, rear view parking camera system, and voice-activated navigation system with plan (standard map-like view) and bird's eye (three-dimensional) display modes.
 The voice recognition, by Visteon, is trained to recognize 50,000 words in 150 dialects.
 The 2002 Q45 was the first vehicle ever to offer voice-controlled navigation and a reverse parking camera outside Japan, following the JDM 1991 Toyota Soarer.
 Bodywork seated five passengers with an aerodynamic drag coefficient of 0.30.

-The optional Premium Package included adjustable suspension, 18-inch 8-spoke titanium-color sport alloy wheels, 245/45R18 V-rated tires, rear monitor, rear power sunshade and rear door manual sunshades, climate controlled front seats with heating and cooling functions and perforated leather inserts, navigation system with 7.0-inch LCD display, Intelligent Cruise Control, satellite radio, auto open/close trunk, heated power-reclining rear seats with memory, rear controls for audio and HVAC and rear HVAC vents in B-pillar and front seatback grips — and available chrome-finished 18-inch wheels in place of the titanium wheels.
+The optional Premium Package included adjustable suspension, 18-inch 8-spoke titanium-color sport alloy wheels, 245/45R18 V-rated tires, rear monitor, rear power sunshade and rear door manual sunshades, climate controlled front seats with heating and cooling functions and perforated leather inserts, navigation system with 7.0-inch LCD, Intelligent Cruise Control, satellite radio, auto open/close trunk, heated power-reclining rear seats with memory, rear controls for audio and HVAC and rear HVAC vents in B-pillar and front seatback grips — and available chrome-finished 18-inch wheels in place of the titanium wheels.